 Q1: How do PSA and Separation Membrane generators work?

-While both type generators produce high purity nitrogen gas from compressed air, they do so in two distinctly different ways, which has a big effect on how they are designed and maintained.
+While both types of generators produce high purity nitrogen gas from compressed air, they do so in two distinctly different ways, which has a big effect on how they are designed and maintained.

 Membrane Separation: The heart of a nitrogen generator using the Membrane Separation technique is, unsurprisingly, the membrane separator.
 The membrane separator consists of thousands of hollow fibers that compressed air passes through.
 The walls of each fiber are permeable to gas molecules, but some gases can pass through more easily than others.